 - $2.51 DGE

-While current pricing is a valuable snapshot, looking at pricing trends is also an informative piece of information for fleets considering alt-fuel.
+While current alternative-fuel pricing is a valuable snapshot, looking at pricing trends is also an informative piece of information for fleets considering alternative-fuel trucks.

 Between April 2021 and July 2021, nationwide average prices per gallon have increased across the board: